-- 22. Parliamentary approval is mostly limited to "important" treaties on does not pertain to all international treaties across the board.
-The following (overlapping) types of treaties are often singled out for parliamentary approval: Treaties modifying domestic law (see below), treaties on defence and on military matters, or accession to or transfer of powers to international organisations (often requiring qualified majorities in parliament or other additional procedural safeguards), treaties related to territory and state borders, treaties affecting the state budget and spending, treaties related to territory and state borders, and human rights treaties, as well as "political" treaties.
-In Annex A, I.1 and I.2, we list constitutional provisions on human rights treaties and other types of treaties ("legislative" treaties, "political" treaties, etc.) we deem likely to comprise human rights treaties as well. - 23.
-A very widespread rule is that the conclusion of those treaties whose substance matter concerns, or whose implementation modifies existing statutory law or requires the adoption of a statute (sometimes called treaties "of a legislative nature") needs a parliamentary consent (mostly in form of a statute).
+22. Parliamentary approval is mostly limited to "important" treaties and does not pertain to all international treaties across the board.
+The following (overlapping) types of treaties are often singled out for parliamentary approval: Treaties modifying domestic law (see below), treaties on defence and on military matters, accession to or transfer of powers to international organisations (often requiring qualified majorities in Parliament or other additional procedural safeguards), treaties related to territory and state borders, treaties affecting the state budget and spending, trade agreements, treaties affecting citizens and human rights treaties.
+In Annex A, I.1 and I.2, the report lists constitutional provisions on human rights treaties and other types of treaties ("legislative" treaties, "political" treaties, etc.) it deems likely to comprise human rights treaties as well.

+23. A very widespread rule is that the conclusion of those treaties whose substance matter concerns, or whose implementation modifies existing statutory law or requires the adoption of a statute (sometimes called treaties "of a legislative nature") needs a parliamentary consent (mostly in form of a statute).
 This rule manifests the idea of a parallelism of form (and of legitimacy) in the domestic and external sphere.
-Where the regulation in the domestic sphere enjoys a strong democratic legitimacy in form of a parliamentary statute, the same level of form of legitimacy must be realised for the international legal norm as well.18
+Where the regulation in the domestic sphere enjoys a strong democratic legitimacy in form of a parliamentary statute, the same level of form of legitimacy must be realised for the international legal norm as well.